 Sulfa drugs can give urine a strong smell, this includes sulfa antibiotics and vitamin B.

 What can be done about it?

 We can’t do much to change the composition of cat urine, but there are ways to reduce the smell of cat urine in the house.
 As always, seek veterinary attention if your cat has an unusually strong urine odour or is urinating outside the litter tray or spraying.

 Diluting the urine can help, encouraging the cat to drink is not always successful, but the introduction of a water fountain can encourage some cats to drink.
 Switching from a dry to a canned or raw diet can also

 Remove urine from the litter tray as quickly as possible before it begins to degrade and release odours.

 For urine outside the litter tray or spraying, it will be necessary to purchase a suitable product designed to clean cat urine.
 These products contain naturally occurring non-pathogenic bacteria to rapidly consume the food source in urine (and remove odours) or germicides to break down the urine and kill urease producing bacteria.

 This is done by seeding and inoculating the area with non-pathogenic bacterial cultures (incorrectly called enzymes).
-The logic being that the introduced bacteria will rapidly consume the food source in urine and hence consume the source of odors.
+The logic being that the introduced bacteria will rapidly consume the food source in urine and hence consume the source of odours.